alexandreaco/figmints-pattern-library/README.md

 3. run `compass watch source`
 4. in a new tab run `php core/builder.php -rw` to initialize live reloading
 5. Begin styling!

+Be sure to check the [documentation area](http://patternlab.io/docs/index.html) of the Pattern Lab site for advanced techniques.